gilzoide/godot-lua-pluginscript/blog/1-design-en.md

 ### Instances
-When a script is attached to an object, the engine will call our PluginScript to initialize the instance data and when the object gets destroyed or gets another script attached, we get to finalize the data.
+When a script is attached to an object, the engine will call our PluginScript to initialize the instance data and when the object gets destroyed or gets the script removed, we get to finalize the data.

 Each instance will be a table that `__index`es the script, so that default values and methods can be found, falling back to searching